MikCil/perseus-lemma-extractor/README.md

-# Latin Lemma Extractor
+# Latin and Ancient Greek Lemma Extractor

-Small web + CLI tool to extract Latin lemma concordance contexts from the UChicago PhiloLogic Latin corpus and save them as CSV.
+Small web + CLI tool to extract Latin lemma concordance contexts from the UChicago PhiloLogic corpus and save them as CSV.

 ## Functionality

 Given:

-- one or more Latin lemmas (OR search),
+- one or more lemmas (OR search),
 - optional **author** filter,
 - optional **work title** filter,